 What is the average commission rate in the Darwin?

 With that in mind, what should those selling in Darwin be willing to pay in commission?
 The below graph looks at how Darwin compares to other 6 capital cities.
-Although not sitting quite as high as Tasmania, Darwin is almost on par with Brisbane and is the third highest ranking sitting in Australia in terms of rates for fees and commissions with an average of 2.49%.
+Although not sitting quite as high as Tasmania, Darwin's rate is the second highest followed by Brisbane.
+Darwin has an average of 2.54%.

 Hobart has a high-ranking average commission, and this makes sense given the small population and size of Hobart which would result in a lack of competition.
 The same can be said for Darwin, the low population would contribute to the lack of competition that is happening amongst real estate agents.
 With this lack of agent activity, comes the freedom for agents in Darwin to set their commission fees at higher prices.
 Agents in Darwin currently have no need to drive them down in order to compete with fellow local agents.